Kelvedon Hatch

-Kelvedon Hatch is a village in civil parish of Kelvedon Hatch, in the Borough of Brentwood in south Essex, England.
+Kelvedon Hatch is a village and civil parish in the Borough of Brentwood in south Essex, England.
 It is situated just north of Pilgrims Hatch, approximately 4 mi to the north of Brentwood and is surrounded by Metropolitan Green Belt.
 In 2019 the built up area had an estimated population of 2,434.
-The parish had a population of 2,563 in 2001, reducing to 2,541 at the 2011 Census.
+The parish had a population of 2,563 in 2001, reducing to 2,541 at the 2011 Census and climbed back up to 2,631 in 2021.

-It is home to the Kelvedon Hatch Secret Nuclear Bunker, the largest and deepest cold war bunker open to the public in South East England.
+It is home to the Kelvedon Hatch Secret Nuclear Bunker, the largest and deepest Cold War bunker open to the public in South East England.
 The Coppice, Kelvedon Hatch, is a biological Site of Special Scientific Interest.

 History

 The name is recorded variously as Kelenduna, Kalenduna and Kelvenduna in the Domesday Book with the latter meaning Speckled Hill.
 From its early days in the Mediaeval period until the mid-20th century the main activity in Kelvedon Hatch was agriculture.
 Records from 1871 show 82 households, of which showed only 3 'white collar' households and 4 landowners or of independent means, with the majority of the rest engaged in a local agricultural economy.
 During the Victorian years, however, many younger people gravitated towards the main towns, encouraged by railway links at Ongar and Brentwood and the decline in the local 'agriconomy' has its roots in that exodus.